Senior Fellow, Brookings

-Rebecca Winthrop is a senior fellow and director of the Center for Universal Education.
-She is the former head of education for the International Rescue Committee, a humanitarian aid NGO.
-Her research focuses on education in the developing world, with special attention to the skills children need to succeed in life, and improving quality learning for the most marginalized children and youth, including girls and children affected by extreme violence.
+Rebecca Winthrop is a senior fellow and co-director of the Center for Universal Education at the Brookings Institution.
+Her research focuses on education globally, with special attention to the skills young people need to thrive in work, life, and as constructive citizens.

 She was educated at Columbia University, Teachers College (Ph.D., 2008), Columbia University, School of International and Public Affairs (MA, 2001), and Swarthmore College, (BA, 1996).